Emirichu: Personal life

 Sim lives in Japan with her partner Daidus, who is also a YouTuber and illustrator.
-On April 1, 2020, Sim posted drawings of their characters kissing, leading many to think it was an April Fools' joke, but she later confirmed that they were in a relationship.
+On April 1, 2020, Sim posted drawings of their caricatures kissing, leading many to think it was an April Fools' joke, but she later confirmed that they were in a relationship.
 She previously lived in San Diego, California.

-She is a fan of strawberries and incorporates them in both her YouTube style and her VTuber character, with Sim explaining she wanted her VTuber character to be different from her YouTube avatar.
-She cites Tokyo Mew Mew by Reiko Yoshida and Mia Ikumi as one of her biggest influences.
-She is also a fan of Fruits Basket by Natsuki Takaya, The Gentlemen's Alliance Cross by Arina Tanemura, and Kitchen Princess by Miyuki Kobayashi and Natsumi Ando.
-She has also said that Nichijou and Cardcaptor Sakura as other favorites.
+Sim often incorporates strawberries in the designs of both her YouTube branding and her VTuber avatar.
+She cites Tokyo Mew Mew by Reiko Yoshida and Mia Ikumi as one of her biggest influences, and she is a fan of Fruits Basket by Natsuki Takaya, The Gentlemen's Alliance Cross by Arina Tanemura, Naruto by Masashi Kishimoto, Sailor Moon by Naoko Takeuchi and Kitchen Princess by Miyuki Kobayashi and Natsumi Ando.
+She has also stated that Nichijou and Cardcaptor Sakura are two of her favourite anime series;' one of her favourite anime films is Makoto Shinkai's Your Name.
+Beyond Japanese anime and manga, Sim is a fan of several American animated series like Avatar: The Last Airbender and Teen Titans.